Personal loans

 If you miss a loan repayment, the lender may add extra charges and interest to your loan.
 Missed payments will also be noted on your credit report, which could harm your credit score and make it harder for you to borrow in the future.

-It could also lead to the provider taking further legal action, which could result in county court judgments (CCJs) or bankruptcy, and you could even lose your home.
+It could also lead to the provider taking further legal action or passing your debt to a collection agency.
+That could result in county court judgments (CCJs).

-If you think you’re going to miss a payment, contact your lender.
+If you think you’re going to miss a loan payment, contact your lender.
 The sooner you discuss your options, the more flexible they may be.

 Do I need a good credit score to get a personal loan?

-The better your credit score, the better terms you’ll be offered for a personal loan because the lender will be more confident you’ll be able to repay it.
+The better your credit score, the better terms you’ll be offered for a personal loan because the lender will be more confident that you’ll be able to repay it.

 Can you be pre-approved for a personal loan?